Michi-Tsubaki/ROS2.jl/README.md

-# RobotJuliaClient.jl
+# RobotOperatingClient.jl

-RobotJuliaClient (ROS2 on Julia) is a Julia wrapper for ROS2's Python client library (rclpy).
+RobotOperatingClient (ROS2 on Julia) is a Julia wrapper for ROS2's Python client library (rclpy).
 It provides a Julia-friendly interface for ROS2 functionality while leveraging the robust features of rclpy.

 [日本語のREADMEはこちら](#rojjl-1)